-Moorland View Cottage is owned and run by Suzy Bennett, a travel journalist and photographer based in Moretonhampstead, Dartmoor, Devon.
+Moorland View Cottage is owned and run by Suzy Bennett, a food and travel journalist and photographer based in nearby Moretonhampstead, Dartmoor, Devon.

 Suzy is The Telegraph’s Devon travel expert and has written several guides to the county, so is the perfect person to help with travel arrangements.